Building Construction Price Index (BCPI)

 Detailed information for first quarter 2023

 The Building Construction Price Indexes (BCPI) are quarterly series that measure change over time in the prices that contractors charge to construct a range of new commercial, institutional, industrial and residential buildings.

 The BCPI measures change over time in contractors' prices to construct a range of new commercial, institutional, industrial and residential buildings.
-These buildings include 6 non-residential structures: an office building; a warehouse; a shopping centre; a factory; a school; and a bus depot with maintenance and repair facilities.
-In addition, indexes are produced for 5 residential structures including a bungalow, a two storey house, a townhouse, a high rise apartment building (five storeys or more) and a low rise apartment building (less than five storeys).
+These buildings include six non-residential structures: an office building; a warehouse; a shopping centre; a factory; a school; and a bus depot with maintenance and repair facilities.
+In addition, indexes are produced for four residential structures including a single-detached house, a townhouse, a high-rise apartment building (five or more storeys and a low-rise apartment building (fewer than five storeys).